By Lynn M. Wilson, DO, Lehigh Valley Health Network

 As we age, our immune systems tend to weaken, leading to a higher risk for certain diseases and making vaccinations very important for older adults.

 Influenza, also known as the flu, is a viral infection that attacks the respiratory system.
 70–85% of seasonal flu-related hospitalizations occur in people who are aged 65 and older.
 Receiving the flu vaccination has been shown to reduce the risk of getting the flu by about 50% and diminish more serious flu-related outcomes that can result in hospitalization or even death in older adults.

-Pneumococcal disease is an infection which can result in pneumonia, infection of the bloodstream, middle ear infection, or bacterial meningitis.
-Currently, there are 2 pneumococcal vaccines which are recommended for all adults ages 65 and older, as well as for younger adults who have certain chronic health conditions.
+Pneumococcal disease is an infection that can result in pneumonia, infection of the bloodstream, middle ear infection, and bacterial meningitis.
+Currently, there are two pneumococcal vaccines recommended for adults 65 and older, as well as for younger adults who have certain chronic health conditions.

-Find out which vaccines are recommended for you by talking with your doctor or other healthcare professional.
+Find out which vaccines are recommended for you by speaking with your doctor or other healthcare professional.